 The Bill establishes Integrated Care Boards (ICBs) to take on the commissioning functions of existing CCGs and some of NHS England’s commissioning functions.
 They will be directly accountable for NHS spend and performance, and will be NHS bodies.
 They will bring in representatives from a range of other NHS bodies including NHS commissioners and NHS providers.

-Commissioning is the purchasing of services from providers who supply them, which was introduced as part of the entirely unnecessary and counterproductive NHS market, wasting huge amounts of public money.
+Commissioning is the buying in of services from providers who supply them, which was introduced as part of the entirely unnecessary and counterproductive NHS market, wasting huge amounts of public money.
 We should be returning to a system in which the NHS directly provides services without the need for any commissioning.
 The new Integrated Care Boards (ICBs) are modelled on insurance pools.
 As Professor Pollock explains, they will “create groups of people allocated to an ICB under rules made by NHS England, without parliamentary process… This new concept closely resembles the US health maintenance organisation (HMO).
 In the US… the government mostly funds healthcare… through private health companies such as HMOs and other ‘managed care organisations.’”

 The work of ICBs will be driven by health outcomes, with no space for profit, competition, or private interests.